 Pandemic Phase Response Plan

 To facilitate a rapid and appropriate response to the crisis, all stakeholders need to know what to do and in what order.
-While WHO will recommend to countries the activities to be carried out in each phase of a pandemic, countries will adapt the general recommendations to their own organization and infrastructure.
+While WHO will recommend to countries the activities to be carried out in each phase of a pandemic, countries will adopt the general recommendations to their own organization and infrastructure.
 Therefore, response plans should be developed for each of the phases, encompassing all aspects of preparedness.

-Follow federal and state, local, tribal and / or territorial recommendations regarding the development of contingency plans for situations that could arise as a result of outbreaks, for example:
+Follow federal and state, local, tribal and/or territorial recommendations regarding the development of contingency plans for situations that could arise as a result of outbreaks, for example:

 - Higher rates of absenteeism among workers.